Steps in a Chapter 13 Bankruptcy Case

 Here's what you can expect in a typical Chapter 13 from start to finish.

 1. You take and complete a credit counseling course.
-Within the six months before filing for Chapter 13 bankruptcy, you must take a credit counseling course from an agency approved by the U.S. Trustee's office.
+Sometime during the six months before filing for Chapter 13 bankruptcy, you must take a credit counseling course from an agency approved by the U.S. Trustee's office.
 The list of approved agencies is on the U.S. Trustee's website; click "Credit Counseling & Debtor Education" to see the list.
 You can learn about exceptions to this rule in The Credit Counseling Requirement in Bankruptcy.

 3. You file your bankruptcy petition, proposed plan, and other required documents.
 You or your attorney will file the bankruptcy papers along with your most recent tax return and proof that you've filed tax returns in the last four years.